greentfrapp/greentfrapp.github.io/_posts/2018-08-24-empathynet.md

 ---

 ## 1 EmpathyNet

+> Sir said, ‘These are amazing productions, Andrew.’
+>
+> Andrew said, ‘I enjoy doing them, Sir.’
+>
+> ‘Enjoy?’
+>
+> ‘It makes the circuits of my brain somehow flow more easily.
+I have heard you use the word “enjoy” and the way you use it fits the way I feel.
+I enjoy doing them, Sir.’

+*Andrew demonstrating **empathy** in* The Bicentennial Man *(Asimov, 1976).*

 In this green paper, we introduce **EmpathyNet** - a multimodal dataset that serves as the foundation for learning empathy.